wagnerm/coloprops-tabs/README.md

 A Chrome extension for coloproperty.com to convert the address links on the map to actual links that can be opened in tabs.

-With this loaded, you can right click + open in new tab on the link.
-The site still has some js to open the property in the current window if you cmd+middle mouse button, so that doesn't work yet.
+With this loaded, you can right click + open in new tab on the property address.

+The site still has some js to open the property in the current window if you use cmd + middle mouse button, so that doesn't work yet.

 ## Installation